A blog post about signatures from a Sysadmin?

 Coincidentally, those are rules you should be following for the signature to look good on desktop, too.

 What not to do, and what to do instead

 A signature that stretches across the bottom of an email just plain looks ugly.
 A logo out of balance with the text is off putting.
 Images too large in file size straight up won’t be sent or received by some clients, and will be universally excluded from your email on mobile.

 When making your signature, try to keep it to 4-ish lines.
 Less is good, more is not as good.
 Compact this info as far as possible.
 Phone numbers all on one line with a separator, name and job title collapsed to one line, address on one line, etc.

-You might even find you have room for a little extracurricular self promotion, like I have in our Meetup link.
+You might even find you have room for a little extracurricular self promotion.

 This is also how auto dial links work on websites.